 Customer data is the number one target for cyber-attackers.
 So, small businesses must prioritize data security when strengthening network security.

 To start with, encryption is the most critical data protection tool.
 Small businesses should:

 Classify and protect all sensitive data with secure encryption.

 Apply encryption to data at rest and in transit throughout network resources.

 Couple encryption with Data Loss Prevention (DLP) tools.
 These tools track critical data and block exfiltration attempts by unauthorized users.

-Applying the principle of least privilege via access controls.
+They are applying the principle of least privilege via access controls.
 Authorized users should have access to the resources they need.
-But the rest of the network should be off-limits without authorization.
+However, the rest of the network should be off-limits without authorization.

-Using network segmentation tools.
+I am using network segmentation tools.
 Segmenting your network creates safe zones for sensitive data.
-These zones are separated from general network traffic, making a data breach far less likely.
+These zones are separated from general network traffic, making a data breach less likely.

-Proactively meeting potential threats is a good way to reduce the chances of a successful attack.
-There are many ways to counter cyber threats, and small businesses should leverage tools that are both affordable and effective.
+Proactively meeting potential threats is an excellent way to reduce the chances of a successful attack.
+There are many ways to counter cyber threats, and small businesses should leverage affordable and practical tools.